PickNikRobotics/abb_ros2/docs/README.md

 2. In the window that pops up for controller customization, add EGM to the controller.
 This can be done by selecting `Engineering Tools` on the sidebar, and selecting the following options:
 - `689-1 Externally Guided Motion (EGM)`

-For MultiMove support, also select the following
+For MultiMove support, e.g. for external axes, also select the following:
 - `623-1 Multitasking` also under `Engineering Tools`
 - `604-1 MultiMove Independent`

-Note that EGM Position Stream does not support MultiMove Coordinated.
+Note that EGM Position Stream does not support MultiMove Coordinated - this means that coordinated, synchronized robot movement is not supported (i.e. for tasks that involved multiple robots that are working on the same moving work object).

 ![customize](images/egm1.png)